Generic Name: crizotinib (Oral route)

 Precautions While Using Xalkori

 This medicine may cause swelling of the lungs (pneumonitis).
 Pneumonitis is a life-threatening condition and requires immediate medical attention.
-Stop using this medicine and check with your doctor right away if you have a cough with or without mucous, shortness of breath, troubled breathing, or a fever.
+Check with your doctor right away if you have a cough with or without mucous, shortness of breath, troubled breathing, or a fever.

 Cancer medicines can cause constipation, diarrhea, nausea, or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.